ioccc-src/winner/faq.md

 We do not 'maintain' the contest winners as such.
 The code is made available on an 'AS IS' basis.
-If you have a FIX for an entry, we suggest that you submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) as we welcome pull requests that have a minimal impact on the entry while improving the portbility, functionality, and/or addressing known problems.
+If you have a FIX for an entry, we suggest that you submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) as we welcome pull requests that have a minimal impact on the entry while improving the portability, functionality, and/or addressing known problems.

 If you do submit a pull request, we ask that each pull request address just one IOCCC winner at a time.